Health Insurance for Green Card Holders in the US

 If that is not the option you want to go for, the options listed above still apply to you.

-If you recently received your green card and will be coming to the U.S. on an immigrant visa soon, you can consider a new immigrant health insurance plan, also referred to as visitors insurance, while you travel and settle down in the U.S.
+If you have recently entered the U.S. on an immigrant visa and have passed the inspection, to finally receive the green card, you may consider a new immigrant health insurance plan, also referred to as visitors insurance, while you travel and settle down in the U.S.

 If you’re in the U.S. on a visitor’s visa and your children or family have applied for a family-sponsored green card, you’re considered a visitor until your green card is processed.

-This is why, during this period, a visitors health insurance plan is your best bet.
+This is why, during this period, a travel medical insurance plan is your best bet.
 Then, once you get green card approval, you should shift to a more permanent healthcare plan that offers coverage for green card holders.

 Green card holders over 65 years of age may be eligible for federal Medicare, or state-sponsored Medicaid or MediCal or any other U.S. state or federal health program once they meet certain requirements.